 git clone https://github.com/apache/arrow cd arrow/r R CMD INSTALL .

-If you don’t already have the Arrow C++ libraries on your system, when installing the R package from source, it will also download and build the Arrow C++ libraries for you.
-To speed installation up, you can set
+If you don’t already have libarrow on your system, when installing the R package from source, it will also download and build libarrow for you.
+See the section above on build environment variables for options for configuring the build source and enabled features.

 install_arrow() does not require environment variables to be set in order to satisfy C++ dependencies.